 Q1.
 Does employee happiness have an impact on productivity?

 Ans.
 Employee happiness has a direct impact on the productivity of employees.
-Multiple research studies have shown that happy employees are able to produce better results, are committed towards organizational goals, stay for longer in the organization, and offer more support to businesses in difficult times.
+Multiple research studies have shown that happy employees can produce better results, are committed to organizational goals, stay longer in the organization, and offer more support to businesses in difficult times.

 Q2.
 How to measure employee happiness?

 Ans.
-The following ways are helpful in measuring employee happiness: conduct employee happiness survey, have authentic conversations, measure employee happiness index, productivity index, focus on employee wellness, and conduct anonymous surveys.
+The following ways help measure employee happiness: conducting an employee happiness survey, having authentic conversations, measuring the employee happiness index, and productivity index, focusing on employee wellness, and conducting anonymous surveys.

 Q3.
 What are some ways to keep employees happy?